bagavi/Scorex/README.md

  line of Java code.
 All parts of the design(network/transactional/consensus protocols) are mixed in a hard way.
  So researchers and developers are not in good start positions to make experiments.

- In opposite, Scorex core is less than 4K lines of Scala code.
-Abstract core concepts allow to implement a broad range of systems, including ones with multiple types of blocks and non-linear history.
+However, Scorex Bitcoin implements Bitcoin in less than 3k lines of Scala code and this allows researchers to prototype over bitcoin.
 Features
 --------